gatech-epic-power/epically-powerful/docs/source/pages/tutorials.md

 To begin this step, you will need all of your components that you put together in the ordering guide.

 In this step, you'll assemble the power and communication subsystems of your robot.
-The power subsystem will connect the needed battery or batteries along with needed accommodating components with your microcomputer and actuators.
+The power subsystem will connect the needed battery or batteries along with needed accommodating components with your computer and actuators.
 The communication subsystem will connect your computer with the actuators and sensors.

 This part may be tricky because there are countless combinations of components that you can use to create your system.
 We've outlined some of the key considerations and assembly instructions on the [Mechatronics](Mechatronics) page.